jrich71/ai-case-study/README.md

 * How is the company funded?
 How much funding have they received?

     - DataSeer was initially funded by a grant from the Sloan Foundation.
 It's unclear yet what other funding sources support the company.
-Recently, though, DataSeer has [partnered with the research publisher, Taylor & Francis](https://dataseer.ai/2024/10/14/taylor-francis-and-dataseer-to-collaborate-in-data-sharing-compliance-checks-and-open-science-metrics-pilots/) and [IOP Publishing](https://dataseer.ai/2024/02/26/dataseer-ai-and-iop-publishing-collaborate-on-open-science-indicators-and-open-data-pilot/).

 ## Business Activities